CagiHub/Devops-zadanie/README.md

 # Devops-zadanie

-Zo zadaní som si vybral option 2:
+So zadaní som si vybral option 2:
 ## Option 2
 ### The Task
 #### Your task is to create a repo in github and solve below problem